drozdovapb/mt_genome_benchmark/README.md

 MITObim.pl -start 1 -end 30 -sample Ofl -ref Ofl_mf -readpool Ofl_filt_interleaved.fastq.gz --kbait 31 --quick Ofl_mf_largest_mtDNA_contig.fasta
 ```
    - Tip 1: `MITObim.pl` needs to be in your `$PATH` for this command, or you can provide full path to the script.
+   - Tip 2: MITObim relies on MIRA, which must also be added to your `$PATH`.
-   - Tip 2: if you are running a non-English locale and receive an error connected to that, execute the following command: `#if you are running in a non-English locale and
+   - Tip 3: if you are running a non-English locale and receive an error connected to that, execute the following command: `#if you are running in a non-English locale and
 #export LC_ALL=C`.

   - Annotate the MITObim assembly result with MitoFinder.
 The final assembly can be found in the `iteration*` folder with the largest number and has the name ending with `noIUPAC.fasta`.